Tag Archives: reminiscing

 As a young girl, I knew I had the best Daddy in the world.
 Although my parents were divorced, throughout the years, he’d come for me.

 I loved it when he took me to the parks.
-My daddy may have been short, but he was a big kid at heart and loads of fun.
+My daddy may have been short, but he was a big kid at heart and had loads of fun.
 He had a knack for mimicking different sounds.
 Children laughed whenever he cried out like Tarzan on the jungle gym.
 He wouldn’t hesitate to push me high on the swing.
 I squealed with delight when he ran in front and scrambled away right in time before I could kick him.
 He’d twirl me on the merry-go-round until we couldn’t go anymore and tumbled on the ground from exhaustion.
 Me from laughing hard; him from running in circles.

 Daddy worked as the produce manager in a huge grocery chain store.
-He was a hard worker, a model employee.
+He was a hard worker and a model employee.
 A friendly, robust, people-person, he never grew tired of chatting with his customers and telling them jokes.
 His dark eyes twinkled with glee.
 The mirth in his thick Puerto Rican accent, combined with his animated personality, charmed all.

 Sometimes Daddy caused havoc, but always in fun.
 He often mimicked the sound of a kitten near the produce stand at work to see the children’s reactions.
 Once an elderly woman hunted everywhere for the pobrecito.
 Then another time while whistling like a bird, he had customers looking up for one.
 He even imitated a newborn’s cry.